 Coordination of care

 Care coordination is important during patient care transition between acute care and acute/subacute inpatient rehabilitation teams and for successful community re-entry.
-Social workers are points of contact for identifying financial and social resources through these transitions.
+Social workers can identify financial and social resources through these transitions.

 Patient & family education

 Multiple meetings are required to discuss expected short-term and long-term recovery.
 Successful communication includes full disclosure with compassion, appreciation of personal values, and respect for religious preferences.
 Advanced directives or previously voiced patient wishes need to be reviewed.
 Support groups or formal counseling referrals can be utilized as needed.36 Serial neuropsychologic testing can monitor outcomes and guide individualized cognitive programs.

 Emerging treatment has been ongoing for treatment for HIBI.
 One of these interventions includes concurrent delivery of transcranial magnetic stimulation with functional magnetic resonance imaging (TMS-fMRI) is under investigation for neurocircuit mapping and as treatment for cognitive deficits and emotional regulation.37

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Resources, such as the Brain Injury Association of America, can provide local support to mitigate caregiver fatigue.

 Cutting Edge/ Emerging and Unique Concepts and Practice